katcipis/sophia/essays/learning-go.md

 Hmm... not so simple after all these generators :-(.
 What seems to be happening to me here is the usual problem of having too much possible control flows on the language.
-It is already more complex to have more than one possible flow on your program (yes exceptions, I'm looking at you, fancy goto's with even fancier switch cases), but now you have the 3 ways you can compose these different control flows (Sequential + Exceptions + Generators yielding).
+It is already more complex to have more than one flow on your program (yes exceptions, I'm looking at you, fancy goto's with even fancier switch cases), but now you have the 3 ways you can compose these different control flows (Sequential + Exceptions + Generators yielding).
 On this particular case the addition of generators on Python caused some problems